yccx02/jazz-subgenre-classification/README.md

 - Only 400 clips, which likely undersample the variation across jazz eras and recording conditions.
 - The clip-level train/validation split allows clips from the same song to fall on both sides, risking data leakage; a group-based split (keeping each song's clips together) would be more rigorous.

+## How to Run

+This project was developed in **Google Colab**, with the dataset stored in Google Drive.
+The notebook mounts Drive and reads from a project folder structured by genre:
+DS340_Final_Project/

+├── audio_clips/              # raw 30-second .wav clips, one folder per genre

+├── training_images_30s/      # mel spectrogram images (model input)

+├── training_images_mfcc/     # MFCC images

+└── training_images_chroma/   # chromagram images

+To run it yourself, open the notebook in Colab, mount your own Drive, and update the path constants near the top of each section (e.g. `BASE_DIR`, `IMAGE_BASE_DIR`) to point to your copy of the data.
+A GPU runtime is recommended for training.
+Required libraries: PyTorch, torchvision, Librosa, scikit-learn, matplotlib, seaborn, and Pillow.

+**Note on data:** The self-collected audio clips are not included in this repository.
+The notebook documents the full pipeline from raw audio through to results, so the methodology is fully reproducible with your own audio organized in the structure above.

 ## Repository Contents

 *training notebook*